ignacioq/julia_intro/README.md

-Basic introduction to Julia
+# Basic introduction to Julia

-### Instructions to set up a workspace
+## Instructions to set up a workspace (similar to the R GUI)

+### i.
+Using Atom and Juno:

+Follow the instructions on their web page http://docs.junolab.org/latest/man/installation/

+### ii.
+Using Sublime Text (my preferred):

-(If you are on Windows, you need to have `Cmder` or `ConEmu` installed and be able to open the Julia REPL from there; otherwise, please use Atom and the Juno distribution following these instructions: https://github.com/JunoLab/uber-juno/blob/master/setup.md).
+(If you are on Windows, you need to have `Cmder` or `ConEmu` installed and be able to open the Julia REPL from there; otherwise, please use Atom and the Juno distribution).

-1. Download and install Julia v1.1 here: https://julialang.org/downloads/
+1. Download and install Julia > v1.x here: https://julialang.org/downloads/
 2. Download and install Sublime Text 3 here: https://www.sublimetext.com/3.
 3. Open Sublime Text and install the Package Manager following these instructions: https://packagecontrol.io/installation.
 4. Restart Sublime Text.